Mandi, Himachal Pradesh: Places of worship

-There are two mosques in Mandi city: one is in jail road and other is in Ramnagar (Mangwayi).
-There is also a mosque (Madina Mosque) near IIT Mandi North campus in Salgi village in Khanahr, 16 km from main Mandi City.
+There are two mosques in Mandi: one is in jail road and other is in Ramnagar (Mangwayi).
+There is also a mosque (Madina Mosque) near IIT Mandi North campus in Salgi village in Khanahr, 16 km from main Mandi town.

 Hydroelectric projects and ecological damage

 Commissioning of Pandoh dam in 1977 diverted 9000 cusecs of Beas river reducing the flow through Mandi thereby adversely affecting the flora and fauna.
 The once mighty and roaring Beas now has a deserted look in the winter.
 The flow in Beas was further reduced in 1982 when additional waters were diverted from Uhl river in Barot to Shanan Power House.
-The citizen council of Mandi filed a writ petition that Pandoh dam release an extra 20 percent water to revitalize the river.
+The citizen council of Mandi filed a writ petition that Pandoh dam release an extra 20 per cent water to revitalise the river.